What I Learned From Our Mid-Year Review

 Easy Peasy Early American Art, They do this once a week and they are “okay” with it.
 It is more interesting than they thought.
 They are on track to finish this course by the end date planned.

-Both children are artistic in a way, and so after “school hours” they can be found curled up with video’s and art of their choice.
-C is on the computer messing around with source coding, writing, photo-editing, photo shop etc. Dewi will have pencil and paper, polymer clay, or whatever the art of the feeling is.
+Both children are artistic in a way, and so after “school hours” they can be found curled up with videos and art of their choice.
+C is on the computer messing around with source coding, writing, photo editing, photo shop, etc. Dewi will have pencil and paper, polymer clay, or whatever the art of the feeling is.

-Easy Peasy rounds out their art by introducing methods, artist etc. And they are short entertaining lessons.
+Easy Peasy rounds out their art by introducing methods, artists, etc. And they are short entertaining lessons.

 PE/Health: